GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 This extension will operate with the following project IAM roles:

 * datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added messages.)

-* aiplatform.user (Reason: Allows this extension to access the PaLM API via Vertex AI if this provider is chosen.)